BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 > but rather return a status.
 >
 > Instead values can be saved to a global variable or a file.
-> This part won't be discussed here.
+> This part will not be discussed here.
 >
-> Alternatively, standard output, e.g. `echo`, can be captured as follows.
+> Alternatively, standard output, e.g., `echo`, can be captured as follows.
 >
 > ~~~
 > $ echo $(myfunc2) | wc -c